dangoslen/dangoslen-me-site/content/blog/five-barriers-to-a-great-developer-experience.md

 A third barrier to developer experience has less to do with code quality and more to do with communication.

 Our code often changes due to either learning more about a domain or developing a new feature to extend the domain.
+We need to create what Eric Evans calls "Ubiquitous Language" (from [Domain-Driven Design](https://www.goodreads.com/book/show/179133.Domain_Driven_Design)) about that domain.

-And when we don't work to maintain our learnings about the domain in our code, it creates confusion.
+And when we don't, it creates confusion.

 A developer might read a technical design document or architecture diagram describing a service and the domain it is supposed to own.
 That dev goes to the code for that service and finds something entirely different from what they expected.